tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 Open the lesson slides and move to the "Speeding Up ML Algorithms with PCA" section and highlight the following:

-* There are some machine learning problems where the number of input features (or dimensions) is to high, for example in the order of tens or thousands of features.
+* There are some machine learning problems where the number of input features (or dimensions) is too high, for example, in the order of tens or thousands of features.

 * Working with too many variables may be complex and could lead to slow down ML algorithms computing.

-* PCA is a statistical technique that reduces the number of input features (or dimensions) of a dataset by creating a smaller number of dimensions that represents the underlying structure of the data.
+* PCA is a statistical technique that reduces the number of input features (or dimensions) of a dataset by creating a smaller number of dimensions that represent the underlying structure of the data.

 * The dimensions created by PCA are called principal components.

-* A principal components represent data points where there is a large variance and the data is most spread out.
+* A principal components represent data points where there is a significant variance, and the data is most spread out.

 Explain to students that we are not going to deal with the mathematical complexity of PCA, the most crucial fact that they have to remember is that PCA is used to reduce the number of input features.
 As a result, ML algorithms computing may speed-up.

 Close the presentation, switch to Amazon SageMaker Studio and upload the unsolved version of the Jupyter notebook.
-Next, Open the notebook, select the `Python 3 (Data Science)` kernel and live code the demo by highlighting the following:
+Next, open the notebook, select the `Python 3 (Data Science)` kernel and live code the demo by highlighting the following:

 ![Loading the unsolved Jupyter notebook](Images/sagemaker-studio-ins-pca.gif)